Most parents don't realize how much their children drink—research shows that only 10% of parents think their teens drink, yet 52% of teens admit to

 drinking alcohol.
 But parents do believe other people's kids drink—the same study showed that parents estimated that 60% of 10th graders drink.

 As parents, we need to remember the harsh reality that our children are not immune to the vices of this world, and alcohol is a frequent culprit.

 According to the American Academy of Pediatrics (AAP), alcohol is the substance most frequently abused by teens, and its use leads to the most injuries and deaths from accidents,

 suicides among teens.

 80% of Teens Say Their Parents are the Biggest Influence on Their Decision to Drink

 You are the strongest force to protect your children from alcohol abuse.
 Even if you think your kids don't care what you have to say…they really do.
-The best solution for underage drinking is to talk to our kids, and talk early.
+The best solution for underage drinking is to talk to your kids, early and often.

 So what's wrong with an occasional drink, especially if teens drink responsibly?
 Here's what the data says:

-The younger you start, the more likely you are to have an adult drinking problem: Adults age 21 or older who started using alcohol before age 15 were almost 6 times as likely to have alcohol dependence or abuse than adults who first used alcohol at age 21 or older (15.1 percent vs. 2.6 percent), according to SAMHSA's 2008 National Survey on Drug Use and Health (NSDUH).
+The younger they start, the more likely they are to have an adult drinking problem: Adults age 21 or older who started using alcohol before age 15 were almost 6 times as likely to have problems with alcohol than adults who first used alcohol at age 21 or older (15.1 percent vs. 2.6 percent), according to SAMHSA's 2008 National Survey on Drug Use and Health (NSDUH).

 Drinking isn't good for grades: About 25 percent of college students report that drinking lead to missing classes, falling behind, doing poorly on exams or papers, and receiving